boclips/boclips-player/CONTRIBUTING.md

 We use linting to achieve a standard tone across our codebases, we appreciate you adhering to the rules that we've put in place.
-Our linting tools are installed as dev dependencies on this project, so once you're happy with the code you've written you can go ahead and run the linting `npm run lint`.
-Most lint failures can be fixed automatically: `npm run lint:fix`.
+Our linting tools are installed as dev dependencies on this project, so once you're happy with the code you've written you can go ahead and run the linting `pnpm lint`.
+Most lint failures can be fixed automatically: `pnpm lint:fix`.

 ## Development